 The role of breathing in breathwork

 Breathing plays a central role in breathwork, directly influencing our emotional and physical state.
-By focusing on our breath, we can modulate the autonomic nervous system, responsible for managing stress and emotions.
+By focusing on our breath, we can modulate the autonomic nervous system, which is responsible for managing stress and emotions.

-Different breathwork techniques exploit this regulatory capacity to achieve different goals.
-For example, holotropic breathing, through controlled hyperventilation, helps release deeply rooted emotional blockages.
+Different breathwork techniques harness this regulatory capacity to achieve various goals.
+For example, holotropic breathwork, through controlled hyperventilation, helps release deep-seated emotional blockages.
 Other methods, such as pranayama, focus on breath control to calm the mind and improve self-awareness.

 Breathwork sessions can include complementary elements such as music or visualizations.
 These practices help create an environment conducive to inner transformation and emotional healing.
 By adjusting our breathing, we can access states of deep relaxation or mental clarity, promoting overall well-being.

-The practice of breathwork to relieve stress and anxiety is based on specific breathing techniques.
+Breathwork relies on specific breathing techniques to relieve stress and anxiety.
 These techniques activate the parasympathetic nervous system, which is responsible for relaxation.
-During a session, you can experience a series of deep, controlled breaths to calm the nervous system and reduce the level of cortisol, the stress hormone.
+During a session, you can experience a series of deep, controlled breaths to calm the nervous system and lower levels of cortisol, the stress hormone.

 Breathwork allows you to :